WebOfTrustInfo/verifiable-news/sketchpad.md

 [https://w3c.github.io/vc-data-model/#expiration](https://w3c.github.io/vc-data-model/#expiration)

 It is important to distinguish _issuance intervals_ from _statement assertion intervals_.
 Issuance intervals are the intervals of time that digitally-signed digital objects are valid, a cryptographic or systems security topic.
 Statement assertion intervals are the intervals of time that assertions of statements are intended.
-Statement assertion intervals may span one or more issuance intervals, the duration of an intended assertion may span across the durations of one or more digitally-signed objects.
+Statement assertion intervals may span one or more issuance intervals; the duration of an intended assertion may span across the durations of one or more digitally-signed objects.

 A field, `statementIssued` can indicate the start of a statement assertion and, if omitted, has a default value of `issued`.
-A field, `statementExpires` can indicate the end of a statement assertion and, if omitted, the statement is intended to be asserted while the issuance and any superseding issuances are valid.
+A field, `statementExpires` can indicate the end of a statement assertion and, if omitted, the statement is intended to be asserted while the issuance and any superseding issuances which contain the statement are valid.

 If a verifiable statement indicates `expires` without indicating `statementExpires`, or if `statementExpires` has a value which occurs after that of `expires`, and if that statement indicates a value for `revocation`, then a system may check for a supersession when that issuance expires.